 1. Create a solid BI project plan

 It is of utmost importance to create a compact BI project plan that you can refer to periodically and track your progress.
 When conducting business intelligence projects, the more information you gather at your starting point, the better controlling you will have during the process.
 Involve relevant stakeholders and answer questions such as who will work with the BI?
-Is it intended for analysts, C-level executives or department’s managers?
+Is it intended for analysts, C-level executives, or department managers?
 You can also conduct interviews and ask each relevant person directly to avoid communication issues between departments after the project and online BI tools are already implemented.
 This kind of structure will ensure proper foundation so later you won’t have to face pitfalls and misinterpreted information.

 2. Define goals and objectives